Himmelschmidt/tower-sessions-seaorm-store/README.md

 # Tower Sessions SeaORM Store

+**Note: This project started due to a misunderstanding of how the tower-sessions sqlx crate works and how you can access sea-orm backend sqlx connections.
+The tower sessions sqlx crate has any functionality of this crate and some.
+As such this repo is inactive but kept open so I can learn more Rust.
+Please use tower sessions sqlx store, found here https://github.com/maxcountryman/tower-sessions-stores**

 A [SeaORM](https://www.sea-ql.org/SeaORM/) session store implementation for [tower-sessions](https://github.com/maxcountryman/tower-sessions), providing seamless session storage in PostgreSQL databases.

 ## Installation